magicdude4eva/port25-bouncehandler/README.md

 ## TL;DR - Features
 * Requires PHP5.6 and PHPMailer (optional is RRD for graphing)
+* Tested with Port25 PowerMTA 4.5
 * Integrates with MailWizz, Interspire and provides functionality to plug in your own handler
 * With Port25 PowerMTA you get the following real-time functionality
 * Uses PowerMTA accounting pipes to unsubscribe when a bounce occurs
 * Uses PowerMTA feedback loop processing and unsubscribes recipients as FBL complaints arrive
 * Uses PowerMTA domain pipe handling to handle List-Unsubscribes
+* NEW: Uses new MailWizz bounce API to record hard- and soft-bounces

+## IMPORTANT: Before logging issues
+I receive frequent requests to provide consulting- or installation-services for Port25, the scripts etc. While I appreciate your donations to keep my contributions going, I can unfortunately not assist you with fixing your configuration / installation.

+The majority of issues I receive are based on:
+* You did not read the documentation
+* You did not adjust the setup.php and adjusted your Port25 configuration to pass the right data
+* Your Port25 version is outdated (if you are not running PowerMTA 4.5 you will most likely struggle)
+* Your PHP version is old (PHP5.6 is a minimum requirement, older versions might work)
+* You lack basic Linux / e-mail skills - if DKIM/SPF/MX-records/delivery-servers sound foreign, you should probably not do this

+## IMPORTANT2: Don't resell my scripts
+The scripts are open-source and free.
+There is nothing more annoying when I receive emails / issues from your angry customers that they paid ridiculous amounts of money for bounce-handling and my scripts are not working.
+If you resell my scripts and then change license information / remove any attribution to my work you are violating the license of this project.

+If you resell my scripts, keep copyright intact and then perhaps also extend the decency to provide a Paypal contribution.
+I am more than happy to fix bugs and make improvements, but will not do so on the back of your commercial ventures.

 ## Overview
 Transactional- and promotional mail to our customers is an important mechanism to stay in touch and hopefully improve revenue due to the value and information we provide in our communication with customers.